 Religion has been considered as a potential factor of “why some societies get richer and some do not (and some even get poorer)” (Boulding 1984) or proved to be one of the classical factors which affect people happiness (Cordero et al. 2017).
 Cao et al. (2016) mention that married couples tend to belong to the same religion.
 When religious communities are acting together, there could be a power to enforce some behavioral restriction (e.g. “kosher keeping and Sabbath observance”) (Giat 2018).
-Power (2017) considering that « each mode of religious practice is found to be informative of a distinct set of reputational qualities» investigated « whether signal receivers actually perceive religious signalers (of costly or dramatic religious acts) as such ».
+Power (2017) by considering that “each mode of religious practice is found to be informative of a distinct set of reputational qualities” has investigated “whether signal receivers actually perceive religious signalers (of costly or dramatic religious acts) as such”.
 Tang (2010) aimed to answer different intersections between money and religion: “money and spirituality”; “money as a tool and as a drug”, “love of money scale” etc. Yaffe et al. (2018) studied – among the ultra-Orthodox Jewish community in Israel – the tendency of men to value money (wealth) more than in case of women.
-On contrary, the same study, proves the women preferences for mates with “strong religious devotion”.
+On the contrary, the same study proves the women preferences for mates with “strong religious devotion”.
 Dengah (2017) in the same line of thought examined how prosperity theology rituals influence behaviors, i.e. how monetary offerings is exchanged for later blessings of financial prosperity, like in the middle ages, in western cases (Berman 1985).
-This is why we consider that it is necessary to discuss money and religiosity in line with other previous studies focused on religion and economics (Lamb 1992; Iannaccone 1998; Bornstein 2004; Guiso et al. 2006; Hart 2010; Ausloos 2012, 2014; Clippe & Ausloos 2012; Hess 2012; Hoffmann 2013; Ausloos & Cerqueti 2016; Wu et al. 2016; Benjamin et al. 2016; Keister 2011; Tu et al. 2011; Tung 2014; Ma et al. 2016; Merchant et al. 2017; Dragota et al. 2018).

 Hess (2012) designed a model about the impact of religiosity on personal financial decisions but perceptions and faith involved on the matter are less understood.
 Thus, a link between God, action, and money is proven to be clearly made.
 To put it differently, the relation between money and religious experience can and must be analysed.
 The people wish to have success in family, in professional life, in social life and elsewhere.
 A constant variable, during doing all these activities, is represented by their own way to manage the most important resource, the money.
-Money represents the main vehicle to promote the social position, it brings in attention the level of the richness and is the means of buying almost everything.
+Money represents the main vehicle to promote the social position, it brings in attention the level of the richness and it is the mean of buying almost everything.

+In the social literature domain there are a lot of compositions which characterized and focused on the religion as an important factor of progress.
+Because religion consists of beliefs, values and behavior, we see religion as one of the most important constituents of culture (Baxamusa & Jalal 2014).

+This is why we consider that it is necessary to discuss money and religiosity in line with other previous studies focused on religion and economics (Lamb 1992; Iannaccone 1998; Bornstein 2004; Guiso et al. 2006; Hart 2010; Ausloos 2012, 2014; Clippe & Ausloos 2012; Hess 2012; Hoffmann 2013; Ausloos & Cerqueti 2016; Wu et al. 2016; Benjamin et al. 2016; Keister 2011; Tu et al. 2011; Tung 2014; Ma et al. 2016; Merchant et al. 2017; Dragota et al. 2018).

 Our study focuses on how a declared religious commitment acts upon the valorisation (or not) of money.
 In addition, the current study focuses also on individual perceptions and examines the inﬂuence of religion on personal decisions.
-This setting gives us an opportunity to offer important information about a neglected area of “nonmarket” behavior (Ionescu et al. 2009).
-In the social literature domain there are a lot of compositions which characterized and focused on the religion as an important factor of progress.
-Because religion consists of beliefs, values and behavior, we see religion as one of the most important constituents of culture (Baxamusa & Jalal 2014).
+This setting gives us the opportunity to offer important information about a neglected area of “nonmarket” behavior (Ionescu et al. 2009).

-The evidences from a diversity of religions specific to Romanian population are in the middle of current research highlighting the characteristics of rationality around money administration.
-Results state that each segment of population has its own way to understand the importance of money, to promote and to evaluate the power of money, and finally to manage important inter-connections around the money.
+The empirical evidence from a diversity of religions –which is here shown through specific data on the Romanian population- contributes to the debate on the characteristics of rationality around money administration.
+Results state that each segment of population has its own way to understand the importance of money, to promote and to evaluate the power of money, and finally to manage important interconnections around the money.